StefH/DistributedCache.AzureTableStorage/README.md

 * Based on [oceanweb/azuretablestoragecache](https://gitlab.com/oceanweb/azuretablestoragecache) but with lower dependencies.
 * Extra added logic to use strongly typed objects with IDistributedCache instead of byte arrays.
-* Two versions are available, see table below for details.
+* Multiple versions are available, see table below for details.

 ## Info
 | Version | Dependencies | Information